-7 English Idioms - Idiom Examples and Exercises for Students #1
+Master 7 English Idioms with Examples and Practical Exercises for Language Learners - Set 1

 An idiom is a group of words that have a different meaning when together.
 Let’s see some examples used by English speakers: